Kent Bowers

 Kent Bowers (died 19 June 1985) was a Belizean man convicted of murder and executed by Belize.
 He is the most recent person to have been executed in Belize.

-On 4 July 1984, Bowers entered a restaurant in Belize City where Francis Codd and Dora Codd were hosting a private party for their twenty-fifth wedding anniversary.
+On 4 July 1984, Bowers, then 17, entered a restaurant in Belize City where Francis Codd and Dora Codd were hosting a private party for their twenty-fifth wedding anniversary.
 According to testimony heard when the case later went to trial, Bowers was asked to leave and their son, Robert Codd, escorted him to the door.
 A struggle ensued outside between Bowers and Codd, and Bowers stabbed Codd several times.
 Codd died within minutes of the incident.